 Step 6: Mix your tank.

-Put approximately ½ of the “spray volume” in the tank.
+Fill the tank to approximately ½ of the “spray volume” using clear water.
 Add “spray chemical”.
 Continue filling the tank to the “spray volume”.
 Always follow mixing directions on the label.

 Jonathan Ebba, Extension Field Specialist & George Hamilton, Extension Field Specialist